gussow/seeker/README.md

 ## Overview
 This file describes a python package that implements Seeker, an alignment-free discrimination between Bacterial vs. phages DNA sequences, based on a deep learning framework [1].
 This package can call classifiers that were trained with (a) either Python Keras LSTM with embedding layer, or (b) Matlab trained LSTM with a sequence imput layer, which was converted to a Keras model.
+A web portal is also available (http://seeker.pythonanywhere.com/).

 If you have any trouble installing or using Seeker, please let us know by opening an issue on GitHub or emailing us (either ayal.gussow@gmail.com or noamaus@gmail.com).